MarioCicalese/Fairness_datasmell_SE4AI/README.md

 - Performance generally **improved** on cleaned data, but some raw models with mitigation still performed competitively.
 - Certain algorithms (like Equalized Odds) were more robust to data smells.

-> ✅ **Answer to RQ2:** Yes, data smells impact the effectiveness of bias mitigation algorithms.
+> ⚠️ **Answer to RQ2:** The results do not allow for a definitive answer.
+The impact of data smells on the performance of bias mitigation algorithms appears to be non-uniform and context-dependent.
+In some cases, algorithms performed better on tidy datasets, while in others, the presence of data smells did not significantly hinder – or even slightly improved – the metrics.
+Therefore, more extensive experimentation is needed to generalize any conclusion regarding this relationship.

 ---